 M – This code means you’ve received 10% personal allowance transfer from your parter, called a marriage allowance

 N – Same as above, but this code means you’re the one transferring the 10% to your partner.

-T – You’ll see this if you income is £31,786 or higher, or if there have been other calulations to work out your personal allowance.
+T – There have been other calulations to work out your personal allowance.

 0T – Either you have a new job but don’t have your P45, or couldn’t give your new employer the details needed to issue a tax code.
 You’ll also see this is your personal allowance has been used up.